Moody03/OfflineMap/README.md

 - **Java**: The programming language used for the app's code.
 - **Mapsforge**: Used for rendering offline maps, providing map navigation features.
 - **Graphhopper**: Used for route calculation and providing directions for users.
-- **Firebase**: Used for user authentication (Login/Signup feature) and database storage.
-- **SQLite**: Used for local storage to store recent and favourite locations.
+- **SQLite**: Used for user authentication (Login/Signup feature) and database storage, and local storage to store recent and favourite locations.

 ## Prerequisites